-People issues are some of the most insurmountable for SaaS leaders.
-Recruiting, retention and satisfaction of high-end talent don’t come easy and certainly don’t come cheap.
-Positive PR for a company of any size is an asset at any point in the employee lifecycle.
-Highlighting a truly unique culture and leadership style through a contributed article from the CEO on Entrepreneur or Inc., securing a feature on VentureBeat about a funding round or a local business journal writing up a growth story all bring attention to the potential growth a company can provide for a talented employee.
+The talent ecosystem is one of the most insurmountable challenges for SaaS leaders.
+Recruiting, retention and satisfaction of high-end talent doesn’t come easy and certainly don’t come cheap.
+Positive PR for a company of any size is an asset along the employee lifecycle.
+Highlighting a truly unique culture and leadership style through a contributed article from a C-suite spokesperson on Entrepreneur or Forbes, securing a feature on TechCrunch about a funding round or a local business journal writing up a growth story all bring attention to the potential growth a company can provide for a talented employee.
 Our clients often see an influx of resumes when one of these stories hits and they plug it into their digital ad recruiting strategy.

 From channel to integrations, potential partners want to know they’re working with the leader in a category.
 B2B SaaS PR helps businesses set themselves apart from the competition, specifically in crowded spaces like HR and marketing tech where there are thousands of players all pushing similar messages.
 Business development leaders can harness the power of PR for supporting current partnerships, as well as growing new ones.
 You can also leverage PR via case studies with shared clients to tell a story of how your partnership can drive success, showcasing your partner and strengthening your relationship.

 Marketing leaders in SaaS businesses are often measured on one main metric: leads.
-While B2B SaaS PR isn’t going to be your only — or frankly your most cost-effective — direct lead driver, thought leadership, company and product coverage all feed the lead funnel at different points.
+While B2B SaaS PR isn’t going to be your primary lead driver, thought leadership, company features and product coverage all feed the lead funnel at different points in the customer journey.

 - Awareness – Often the first touchpoint with prospects, targeted media coverage can elevate your brand, product or executives to the right audience for the first time – putting them into the sales funnel.